 Failure to live within one's means, satisfy debts, and meet financial obligations may indicate poor self-control, lack of judgment, or unwillingness to abide by rules and regulations, all of which can raise questions about an individual's reliability, trustworthiness, and ability to protect classified or sensitive information.
 Financial distress can also be caused or exacerbated by, and thus can be a possible indicator of, other issues of personnel security concern such as excessive gambling, mental health conditions, substance misuse, or alcohol abuse or dependence.
-An individual who is financially overextended is at greater risk of having to engage in illegal or otherwise questionable acts to generate funds. . . .
+An individual who is financially overextended is at greater risk of having to engage in illegal or otherwise questionable acts to generate funds.

-- AG \P 19 describes three conditions that could raise security concerns and may be disqualifying in this case: - (a) inability to satisfy debts; - (b) unwillingness to satisfy debts regardless of the ability to do so; and - (c) a history of not meeting financial obligations.
+- AG ¶ 19 describes three conditions that could raise security concerns and may be disqualifying in this case: - (a) inability to satisfy debts; - (b) unwillingness to satisfy debts regardless of the ability to do so; and - (c) a history of not meeting financial obligations.

-Applicant has three outstanding judgments, two delinquent mortgage debts, and two delinquent consumer debts.
+Applicant has significant past-due indebtedness, to include delinquent child support.
 These facts establish prima facie support for the foregoing disqualifying conditions, and shift the burden to Applicant to mitigate those concerns.

-The guideline includes six conditions in AG ¶ 20 that could mitigate the security concerns arising from Applicant's alleged financial difficulties:
+The guideline includes conditions in AG ¶ 20 that could mitigate the security concerns arising from Applicant's alleged financial difficulties:

-- (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; - (c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control; - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts: - (e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue; - (f) the affluence resulted from a legal source of income; and
+(a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;

+- (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; - (c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control; - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts: - (e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue; - (f) the affluence resulted from a legal source of income; and - (g) the individual has made arrangements with the appropriate tax authority to file or pay the amount owed and is in compliance with those arrangements.